JamaSoftware/csv-item-of-type-updater/README.md

 # CSV Item Of Type Updater
-The purpose of this script is to read in a csv file process each row to update the corresponding item of type fields.
+The purpose of this script is to read in a csv file and process each row to update the corresponding item of type fields.

+It parses a CSV file with a source and destination column.
+This script will then update each item specified in the CSV with the corresponding item of type value.

 # Source CSV Content
 The source csv content must have a header row with two columns to represent a source ID and a destination ID.
 There can